 Organizations can lower their operational costs by automating their key network processes, which often includes the testing, configuring, deploying, and managing of network-based devices.
-Automation also enables networks to handle modern workloads better, reduces human errors within your network, and promotes reliable levels of service.
+Automation also enables networks to handle modern workloads better, reduces human errors and promotes network reliability.

 As network automation hardware and software continues to evolve and emerge, enterprises should research which best automate daily network processes.
 Organizations should adopt automation tools and processes that are easily customizable to fit future needs and promote efficiency.

-3. Partner with a local managed network service provider
+3. Partner with a local managed network services provider

 Organizations working with network providers can get recommendations on how they can improve their infrastructure to reduce maintenance tasks and eliminate unnecessary expenses.
 The right network setup allows enterprises to focus on their core business objectives, which promotes organizational productivity and increases profits and innovation.